 |Can we mediation other issues related to child custody, such as child support?||Yes, if both parties agree to do so.||No, but your attorney will be provided a copy of any draft parenting agreement so you and your attorney can review it and discuss any possible changes that should be made.|

-Regarding the physical custody schedule, you should be sure to know what school schedule your child operates under currently as well as how that may possibly change in the future.
+Regarding the physical custody and visitation schedule, you should be sure to know what school schedule your child operates under currently as well as how that may possibly change in the future.
+Consider these factors when mapping out an arrangement:

 - How realistic is it that both parties can timely get the minor children to school on time under a proposed custody schedule?